LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/not-more-than-her.md

 &nbsp;

-I now know for a fact that if we were two stars approaching each other, we would make a fine great supernova, but not without first dancing on the waves of space/time, before we come up to the explode in it.
+I now know for a fact that if we were two stars approaching each other, we would make a fine great supernova, but not without first dancing on the waves of space/time, before we come up to explode in it.

 &nbsp;